MuhammadUsama100/drawer_component/README.md

 ## Features

 This library will allow you to design the drawer components without any additional hastle.
-The major type of componnets that could be designed include buttons, icons buttons, widgets, dividers and boolean check buttons.
+The major type of componnets that could be designed include buttons, icons buttons, custom widgets, dividers and boolean check buttons.
 The basic idea is to use this libarary to reduce the coding effort while designing the drawer componnets of your android and IOS applications.
-New version 0.2.0 include an beautiful logo for Drawer as will the newer version also had fixed issue in ComponentDrawer and updrated it to DrawerTile which is more flexible .
-Furthermore Logo contains many fetures that cout customize the drawer including the gradient and custom text designing making programmers job easier .
+New version 0.2.0 include an beautiful logo for Drawer as will the newer version also had fixed issue in ComponentDrawer and tranformed it to DrawerTile which is more flexible .
+Furthermore Logo contains many fetures that could customize the drawer including the gradient and custom text widgets designed to make programmers job easier .

 ## How to use this Component

 ### Drawer

+It contain number of checks to make component more dynamic for example if you want to add gradient you could add true to gradient check.
+If you want to add many text widgets or your own widgets instead of the usual defult text widget provided by the DrawerComponent tou could check true to customTextwidgetsCheck .
+More there is a check for selection for asset image instead of network image checkNetworkAssets ;

+It have 3 required parameters circleAvatarImageurl , checkNetworkAssets (use to select between asset image and network image ) , avatarradius ;

 ![Drawer Component](DisplayImage2.jpg)